nicm42/100-days-of-code-v2/log3.md

 **Day 20: 27th April 2021**
 It still feels like slow progress on the bookfinder project.
 I set it up to have space for the information and set up the function to do something when the button is clicked.
 Next I need to sort out the API so I can make a call to it.

+**Day 21: 28th April 2021**
+I looked up how to hide your API key and places said you need to put in Node in the backend.
+So I went through FreeCodeCamp's basic Node and Express module, but I only vaguely understood it and it didn't help me work out how to integrate it into my project.
+So I went looking for videos and found one about using Netlify functions and how to have your APi key on your Netlify project, but still hidden.
+So I will try following that.